vikbehal/Explore/Power BI/Day 8.md

 -Can add rows, columns, and values
 -Can enable drilldown
 #### Tree Maps
+- The tree map functionality represents a tree, even though it does not look like one
+-Data represented as a rectangle or branch
+-Branch can be further divided into nested rectangles, or leaves of a branch
+- Represents data hierarchically
+- Efficient use of space
+-Flattens data to show two layers - e.g. sales by country, with each country broken into territories
+-No need to drill down
+#### Demo

 ## Tips
 1. [ersi's](https://www.esri.com) is a good place for getting inspiration for geographical chats